Noise Policy Timeline

 May 12, 2000An op-ed by retired Municipal Court Judge Keven McKenna notes that “in Providence neighborhoods, there is a daily rash of house invasions by noise marauders driving motor-vehicles blasting … music from over-powered, specially-constructed-and-installed car sound-systems purchased from local electronic-product stores.
 These vehicles contain woofers and sound boosters that produce noise in excess of that from jet planes flying overhead.”

 May 19, 2000 — Rhode Island Rep. Joanne Giannini and Sen. Catherine Graziano, both representing Providence, say noise emanating from car stereo systems has reached intolerable levels in the state, and especially in the city.
 “The outrageously loud noise pollution is destroying the quality of life in our neighborhoods,“ Giannini says.
 “The music coming from some of these cars is so loud I can feel my house shake when they drive by.”
+[25 years later, this is still a regular occurrence.]

 They propose two bills specifically targeting car-stereo systems.
 One would declare stereos that can be heard more than 25 feet away — and even closer if they can be heard inside a home or business — a health hazard and public nuisance, and authorize the police to tow the vehicle to a repair shop to have the sound system removed.
 The second bill would prohibit businesses from selling car-stereo systems that exceed 86 decibels, and regulate the sale of car stereo amplifiers.